mrrfv/PortaDisk/README.md

 ### My personal feature wishlist

-- Raspberry Pi Zero (or a x86 machine) running Seafile on Docker.
+- Raspberry Pi Zero (or an x86 machine) running Seafile on Docker.
 - Data & backup drive unlocking through a web browser. (working on implementation)
 - Disk and RAM usage reported using [Blinkt](https://thepihut.com/products/blinkt). (to implement)
 - A separate WiFi network for access outside your home, without proxy services.
 (RaspAP?)
-- Highest data security with LUKS encryption on the data drive.
+- LUKS encryption on the data drive.
 - Weekly backups of both the data drive and root partition to a separate hard drive.
 - All of this in a small package that can be carried in a backpack.